Enrolment information for years 8-12

 Not all students who seek admission to The University High School can be accommodated.
 Parents who feel that the learning of their child would be best fostered at The University High School are invited to make an application.

 It is Government policy that parents may apply for a place on behalf of their child in any Government School regardless of where they live.
 The University High School is held in high regard and, consequently, experiences a very heavy enrolment demand.
-The School is constantly liaising with the Department of Education and Development (DET)regarding the management of enrolment applications which greatly exceed the capacity of the school.
+The School is constantly liaising with the Department of Education and Training regarding the management of enrolment applications which greatly exceed the capacity of the school.

 The information on this page outlines the procedures which have been adopted to process all applications in an open, consistent and equitable way.
 The School has an Enrolment Committee that processes all applications.